Yasemen's Lemony Ginberry Cake

 This time I wasn't coyly going in for a free sample, oh no!
 I was going in to roll up my sleeves and get stuck in the action.
 With all the ingredients laid out, the process began.
 As it's a new flavour, we we're to make half a batch, doubled all my cake ingredients, with an extra lemon, as we know, can never have too many lemons! and added them to a huge witches cauldron AKA a giant copper pot, along with 4 kinds of sugar (cane, glucose, invert, dextrose) pinch of salt, cream and water.
 The copper pot ensures an even low cooking temperature, essential for good fudge.
 If you are making fudge at home, you would use just cane and glucose sugar and any heavy bottomed pot would do.
 Continuous stirring is crucial to prevent sticking.

 Thought!
 Attempting to positively enhance the outdated feel for my own site.
-Ideas concerning the whole style of http://pillarsofwellness.ca?
-Undoubtedly a spectacular Burlington based physiotherapy clinic that cares if ever looking within the whole Ontario locale.
+Ideas concerning the whole style of https://oshawacriminaldefence.ca?
+Undoubtedly an excellent Oshawa based sexual assault lawyer with heart if ever looking within the whole Ontario locale.
 Write your opinions.
 Thx!

 At this point, the shop was exuding smells of a cross between Christmas (must be the mace) and gin (blame the juniper berries).
 After a wee while, it was ready to pour into a metal frame to make a slab shape, onto the marble surface.
 7 minutes and a handful of currants later, the manipulation began.
 To make thick and smooth fudge, it has to be worked with a long spatula, dragging the goo backwards and forwards in measured movements.
 This rubs the sugar granules into smaller, rounder particles, less than 20 microns each, that is half the width of a human hair, to you and me.